Gotili/EigenCV/README.md

 > *EigenCV automatically renders your JSON data into gorgeous, pixel-perfect LaTeX.
 Switch between layouts (like `Awesome-CV` or `EigenCV-Modern`), change corporate accent colors, and reorder sections using simple metadata toggles.*

 ---

+## ⚙️ How the Pipeline Works (The 3-Step Process)

+Before we look at the Lie Detector, here is exactly how EigenCV generates your application:

+1. **The Master Database:** You maintain your entire career history (every project, every job, every skill) as structured Markdown/JSON files on your hard drive.
+Every bullet point has a unique ID (e.g., `proj_aws_migration`).
+2. **AI Orchestration & Matching:** When you apply for a job, the AI reads the Job Description and your database.
+Instead of writing text, it simply outputs a list of IDs (e.g., `["proj_aws_migration", "exp_google_lead"]`) that perfectly match the job requirements.
+It also drafts a hyper-authentic Cover Letter based *only* on your verified profile.
+3. **Deterministic Compilation:** The EigenCV Python compiler takes this list of IDs, fetches the verified text from your database, and deterministically injects it into a stunning LaTeX template.

+---

 ## 🚀 The "Lie Detector" in Action

 ```text